softprops/lambda-rust/README.md

 # Ctrl-D to yield control back to your function
 ```

-If you may find the one-off container less than ideal for if you wish to trigger your lambda multiple times.
+You may find the one-off container less than ideal if you wish to trigger your lambda multiple times.
 For these cases try using the "stay open" mode of execution.

 ```sh
 # start a long running docker container replicating the "provided" lambda runtime